Random Terrain

 Some web sites have busy backgrounds and that makes the text hard to read.
 It would be understandable if those sites were all owned by newbies, but you'll see that kind of thing from people who have owned a web site for many years.
 It's even more amazing when you see busy backgrounds on small business sites.
 I thought the reason for having a business web site was to sell products, not to annoy visitors.

 If you feel that you absolutely must use a busy background (or you'll just die), there is a simple compromise.
-If you use tables, you could display your text in a plain white box with your background surrounding it (just add "BGCOLOR=white" to your TABLE tag).
+If you use tables or divs, you could display your text in a plain white box with your background surrounding it.
 Here's an example:

 You can use a crazy background and still allow people to read your text.